geeknam/docker-sonatype-nexus/README.md

-# Sonatype Nexus 3+ Artifact Repository (Milestone 7+)
+# Sonatype Nexus 3+ Artifact Repository

-This is a Sonatype Nexus 3+ (Milestone 7+) container for Docker.
+This is a Sonatype Nexus 3+ container for Docker.
 It will survive for as long as there is no official container for Nexus 3 from Sonatype.
 This was shamelessly based on the official `sonatype/nexus` container, but soon it became a vastly different Dockerfile.

 Usage is the same as ever for a container meant to be a service, port 8081 is exported by default: